Kia0615/sys6018-competition-house-prices/README.md

 The R code for the parametric model can be found in the master branch as "ParametricMethod.R".

 The R code for non parametric models can be found under "sys6018_ames.R".

+The R code for data exploration can be found under "data exploration.R".